 Our Fraternity Constitution is a public document on file at the Library of Congress.
 It is on the members-only side of the DG website and may be shared with non-members upon request.
-You can access the Constitution in the Barbara Nussa Boersma Library.

 The Fraternity Constitution outlines the more formal and permanent structure of Delta Gamma Fraternity, an organization incorporated in the state of Ohio.
 The Constitution may be amended at Convention following the procedures outlined within it.
 There are no bylaws in the Fraternity Constitution.